Stacked Deck: How the Racial Bias in Our Big Money Political System Undermines Our Democracy and Our Economy

 Driving the Vote: Are States Complying with the Motor Voter Requirements of the National Voter Registration Act?

-For our democracy to thrive, the freedom to vote must be fiercely protected for all citizens, regardless of class or privilege.
-The right to vote provides the foundation that makes all other rights possible.
-Yet, much work needs to be done to be sure our election system works for all Americans, particularly regarding the accessibility and ease of navigation of...
+Executive Summary For our democracy to thrive, the freedom to vote must be fiercely protected for all citizens, regardless of class or privilege.
+Yet, much work needs to be done to ensure our election system works for all Americans, particularly regarding the accessibility and ease of navigation of...

 Introduction A fundamental task of government is to enact rules for human interactions.
 As Adam Smith explained long ago, among the functions of such rules is establishing binding agreements among people, making possible private property and contracts, the essential ingredients of commerce.
 In more...